BDC Hamburger Icon

 Open row

 A paid time off (PTO) policy is necessary for your business once you hire employees.
-It’s part of your employee benefits plan that governs sick leave, vacation and personal time for you and your workers.
-It designates a specific amount of time to be treated as paid hours that employees can use at their discretion.
+PTO is typically offered as part of an employee benefits plan that governs sick leave, vacation and personal time for you and your workers.
+It designates a specific amount of time to be treated as paid hours away from work that employees can use at their discretion.

-There are multiple types of PTO policies, and you must carefully consider your company culture and your employees’ wants and needs before deciding on the best PTO policy for your business.
-We’ll explain the various types of PTO policies, PTO policy costs and what makes a PTO policy effective.
+There are several types of PTO policies, and you must carefully consider your company culture and your employees’ wants and needs before deciding on the best one for your business.
+We’ll explain the various types of PTO policies, share expert-backed best practices for creating and maintaining your policy, and provide a sample policy you can adjust for your company’s needs.

 Types of PTO policies

-There are three basic types of PTO plans to consider for your small business.
-Carefully weigh your company’s needs and culture before deciding on a policy type.
+There are three basic types of PTO policies to consider for your small business: bank PTO, accrued PTO and unlimited PTO.

 Bank PTO